marziacutajar/SparqlToArangoDbAql/README.md

     gradle run --args="-f='C:\Users\marzia\Documents\SPARQL queries\query1.txt' -m=D"

 The command-line program expects two mandatory input parameters as below:
-- -f <file_directory>: Path to a text file containing a SPARQL query, or a directory path such that all the text files containing valid SPARQL queries within the directory are processed and transformed
+- -f <file_directory> : Path to a text file containing a SPARQL query, or a directory path such that all the text files containing valid SPARQL queries within the directory are processed and transformed
-- -m <data_model>: The approach that was used to transform the RDF data using the RDF-to-ArangoDB tool.
+- -m <data_model> : The approach that was used to transform the RDF data using the RDF-to-ArangoDB tool.
 The value for this parameter must be 'D' if the Basic Approach was used, or 'G' if the Graph Approach was used

-You can also pass the below two optional parameters for running the queries on databases within the program:
+You can also specify the below two optional parameters if desired:
-- -runOnArangoDb - If this argument is present, all generated AQL queries will be executed against the configured ArangoDB database
+- -runOnArangoDb : If this argument is present, all generated AQL queries will be executed against the configured ArangoDB database
-- -runOnVirtuoso - If this argument is present, all SPARQL queries will be executed against the configured Virtuoso database
+- -runOnVirtuoso : If this argument is present, all SPARQL queries will be executed against the configured Virtuoso database

 Another option is to create a fat JAR file using Gradle by executing the below in command-line: